This guide explains how to use the board for administrators.

 The Actions tab defines the actions that trigger transitions.

-Actions can be defined together with a workflow, or they can be defined independently, as described here.
+Actions can be defined either together with a workflow or independently, as described here.

 Click the [ADD ACTION] button to add the action to the list.
 An editing screen will appear where you can enter the action name.